paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-9-15.jpg">
 </details>

-10. As a returning user, I want to find the restaurant on social media
+10. As a returning user, I want to get directions to the classes.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|